 When Bjork and Lindsay share their income report, you can deconstruct their business down to the ad unit.
 You know exactly what gets deposited into their bank account each month.

 They share this information because the conventions are different.

-In the corporate world, employers have an obligation to pay you as little as they deem necessary to keep you happy.
+In the corporate world, employers try to pay you as little as they deem necessary to keep you happy.
 If they pay you more than necessary, they’ve failed in their fiduciary responsibility.
-Remember, whomever decides your salary is not paying for it out of their pocket… but they do have a responsibility to the company to avoid overpaying you.
+Remember, whoever decides your salary is not paying for it out of their pocket… but they do have a responsibility to the company to avoid overpaying you.
 It’s not personal, it’s business.

 This means that the person next to you, doing the same job, probably makes a different salary for the same job.
 If you two were to talk, one of you would be unhappy and demand a raise.
 That would be bad for your boss.